 With a unique change to the touch monitoring firmware user can measure the pressure being exerted on the touch screen.
+This feature has been added in some Horner XL series controllers.
 This allows the OCS programmer to be notified of the touch pressure and it can configure the pressure required to accept a touch event.